-Between us women of letters by Marieke Hardy (Editor), Michaela McGuire (Editor) (368 pages)

-Writing a letter can be an act of confession or celebration, while receiving one can bring joy, insight and vivid memories.
-Ambassadors for correspondence Marieke Hardy and Michaela McGuire have lured some of our best and brightest to the literary afternoons of Women of Letters to write and read missives of all kinds.

-Those Faraday girls by Monica McInerney (400 pages)

-When the youngest of five lively sisters announces that she is pregnant at sixteen, her four sisters vow to stand by her and help raise her child until she reaches schoolage.
-But five years after young Maggie's birth, one of the sisters does the unthinkable, and tears the family apart.

-A man's got to have a hobby by William McInnes (281 pages)

-It is his father's sense of the absurd and love of playing jokes that William believes was behind his decision to become an actor.
-While this Australian biography will make you laugh out loud at McInnes' dry wit and humorous recollections, you will also be touched by his homage to his family and his father.
-It is about the importance of family, letting go of the past and treasuring the gifts it has passed on.

-Worse things happen at sea by William McInnes (256 pages)

-Worse things happen at sea does the same for family life in the 2000s; written by William and Sarah in a way that many Australians can relate to and enjoy.
-This book celebrates the wonderful, messy, haphazard things in life - bringing home babies from hospital, being a friend, a parent, son or daughter, and dog obedience classes.
-It's about living for twenty years in the family home, raising children there, chasing angry rabbits around the backyard, and renovations that never end.
-It is also about understanding that sometimes you have to say goodbye; that is part of life too.

-The good life by Hugh Mackay (272 pages)
+The good life by Hugh Mackay 272 p.
 "No one can promise you that a life lived for others will bring you a deep sense of satisfaction, but it's certain that nothing else will."
 Hugh Mackay has spent his entire working life asking Australians about their values, motivations, ambitions, hopes and fears.
 Now, in The Good Life, he addresses the ultimate question: What makes a life worth living?
 His conclusion is provocative.
 The good life is not the sum of our security, wealth, status, postcode, career success and levels of happiness.
 The good life is one defined by our capacity for selflessness, the quality of our relationships and our willingness to connect with others in a useful way.

-Infiltration : The True Story of the Man Who Cracked the Mafia by Colin McLaren (291 pages)

-Infiltration tells the story of two of the bloodiest decades in organised crime, when the police ethos was to shoot first and ask questions later.
-For two years police detective Colin McLaren disappeared off the face of the earth, eventually surfacing in Griffith as a dodgy art dealer with a pretty girlfriend and talking his way into the Mafia.
+Infiltration: The True Story of the Man Who Cracked the Mafia by Colin 291 p.
+McLaren Infiltration tells the story of two of the bloodiest decades in organised crime, when the police ethos was to shoot first and ask questions later.
+For two years police detective Colin McLaren disappeared off the face of the earth, eventually surfacing in Griffith as a dodgy art INFILTRATION dealer with a pretty girlfriend and talking his way into the Mafia.
 For days, weeks, then months and years, Colin eats with them, sits in their homes and cuddles their kids, all the while climbing the N'Dranghetta, finally befriending the Griffith Godfather, Antonio Romeo.

-Lovesong by Alex Miller (354 pages, LP copy available)

-Seeking shelter in a Parisian cafe from a sudden rainstorm, John Patterner meets the exotic Sabiha and his carefully mapped life changes forever.
-Resonant of the bestselling Conditions of Faith, Alex Miller's keenly awaited new novel tells the deeply moving story of their lives together, and of how each came undone by desire.

-These foolish things by Deborah Moggach (288 pages)
+The high mountains of Portugal by Yann Martel 332 p.
+332 p.
+The High Mountains of Portugal is a suspenseful, mesmerising story of a great quest for meaning, told in three intersecting narratives that touch the lives of three different people and their families, and taking us on an extraordinary journey through the last century.
+We begin in the early 1900s, when Tomas discovers an ancient journal and sets out from Lisbon in one of the very first motor cars in Portugal in search of the strange treasure the journal describes.
+Thirty-five years later, a pathologist devoted to the novels of Agatha Christie, whose wife has possibly been murdered, finds himself drawn into Tomas's quest.
+Fifty years ' later, Senator Peter Tovy of Ottawa, grieving the death of his own beloved wife, rescues a chimpanzee from an Oklahoma research facility and takes it to live with him in his ancestral village in northern Portugal, where the strands of all three stories miraculously mesh together.
+Lovesong by Alex Miller 354 p.
+Seeking shelter in a Parisian cafe from a sudden rainstorm, John LP Patterner meets the exotic Sabiha and his carefully mapped life available changes forever.
+Resonant of the bestselling Conditions of Faith, Alex Miller's keenly awaited new novel tells the deeply moving story NAME AND ADDRESS OF THE PARTY O of their lives together, and of how each came undone by desire.
+These foolish things by Deborah Moggach 288 p.
 When an over-worked London doctor is driven beyond endurance by his disgusting and difficult father-in-law, his prayers seem to be answered when his entrepreneurial cousin sets up a retirement home in Bangalore.
-Travel and set-up are inexpensive, staff willing and plentiful, and the British pensioners can enjoy hot weather and take mango juice with their gin.
+Travel and set-up are inexpensive, staff willing and plentiful, and the British pensioners can enjoy hot weather and take mango juice with their gin. take mango jaice with their girl.

-The hundred foot journey by Richard Morais (272 pages, DVD available)

-"That skinny Indian teenager has that mysterious something that comes along once a generation.
-He is one of those rare chefs who is simply born.
-He is an artist."
-And so, begins the rise of Hassan Haji, the unlikely gourmand who recounts his life & journey in Richard Morais' charming novel, The Hundred-Foot Journey.

-Currawalli Street by Christopher Morgan (304 pages)

-A beguiling celebration of the extraordinary in ordinary people's lives, this gently moving and beautifully written novel tells the stories of the people of one street, across the generations We all have secret lives.
-And we are all pretty good at keeping them secret.
-With simplicity and great beauty, this novel reveals the echoes between past and present through the story of one ordinary street and its families, from the pre-war innocence of early 1914 to the painful and grim consequences of the Vietnam War.

-Big Little Lies by Liane Moriarty (460 pages, NEW TITLE FOR 2019, DVD available)